gabrielromagnoli1987/taller_java_final_work_backend/README.md

 1. Install [docker-compose](https://docs.docker.com/compose/install/)
 2. `git clone https://github.com/gabrielromagnoli1987/taller_java_final_work_backend.git`
 3. `cd taller_java_final_work_backend`
-4. `mvn install` To build the project.
-5. `docker-compose up` This will download a openjdk:11 image (and copy the application.jar into the image), a mysql server image, a nginx server image and will run the 3 containers connected on the same network.
+4. `docker-compose up` This will download a maven:3.6-jdk-11 image (this image downloads the dependencies of the application and builds it), an openjdk:11 image that will run the application.jar, a mysql server image, a nginx server image and will run the 3 containers connected on the same network.

 This site was built using [spring-boot 2.1.8](https://start.spring.io/)